RiversideValley/Fluid.Runtime/Doc/library/subprocess.rst

 It is safe to set these to false on any Python version.
 They will have no effect on older versions when unsupported.
 Do not assume the attributes are available to read.
-Despite their names, a true value does not indicate that the corresponding function will be used, only that that it may be.
+Despite their names, a true value does not indicate that the corresponding function will be used, only that it may be.

 Please file issues any time you have to use these private knobs with a way to reproduce the issue you were seeing.
 Link to that issue from a comment in your